benjamint08/bettergame-launcher/README.md

 ## by [p3pr.co](https://p3pr.co)

 > [!WARNING]
-> This is currently in development and not ready for use.
-When it is ready, it will be available in releases.
+> This is currently in development.
+Check frequently for updates.

+### Installation

+1. download the latest version from the [releases](https://github.com/benjamint08/bettergame-launcher/releases) page.
+2. run the file of choice (rpm, deb, appimage).
+3. success